 It was never acceptable to just follow orders with such a magnitude of harm.
 "The cure is worse than the disease."
 Section 7.0.2 (3) of the Emergency Management and Civil Protection Act was violated in an extreme way.
-We have learned from the NAZI's.

-7.0.2 (3) of the Emergency Management and Civil Protection Act was violated as the order was severely intrusive.
+Section 7.0.2 (3) of the Emergency Management and Civil Protection Act was violated as the Emergency orders were severely intrusive.